 You can help your child avoid dental emergencies.
 Child-proof your house to avoid falls.
 Don’t let your son or daughter chew on ice, popcorn kernels, or other hard foods.
 Always use car seats for young children and require seatbelts for older children.

-if your child plays contact sports, have him or her wear a mouthguard.
+If your child plays contact sports, have him/her wear a mouthguard.
 Ask us about creating a custom-fitted mouthguard for your youngster.
 Finally, prevent toothaches with regular brushing, flossing, and visits to our office.